Admission for the January 2025 academic session is ongoing Apply Now!

 Peace and Conflict Resolution2

-• Analyze the concepts of peace, conflict, and security;
+• Analyze the concepts of peace, conflict, and security.

-• List major forms, types, and root causes of conflict and violence;
+• List major forms, types, and root causes of conflict and violence.

-• Differentiate between conflict and terrorism;
+• Differentiate between conflict and terrorism.

-• Enumerate security and peace-building strategies; and
+• Enumerate security and peace building strategies.

-• Describe the roles of international organizations, media, and traditional institutions in peace-building.
+• Describe the roles of international organizations, media, and traditional institutions in peace building.

 Venture Creation2